Brabb3l/UtilityMod/README.md

 # Utility Mod

 This is a mod for the game Satisfactory which requires the SatisfactoryModLoader (https://github.com/satisfactorymodding/SatisfactoryModLoader) to work.
+It adds several commands which are listed below.

 ## Commands